eformat/address-graphql/README.md

 ## Different search data

 Two search example pages showcasing different search apis for realtime completion searching as you enter text:
-- `oneaddress` is a single address table and field, using elastic match() and completer suggestion based search
+- `oneaddress` is a single address table and single address field.
+Using elastic match() and completer suggestion based search.
-- `address` is a a single address table with multiple address data fields as provided in the gnaf dump
+- `addresses` is a single address table with multiple address data fields as provided in the gnaf data dump.

+We use graphql to prevent over fetching of result data.

 ![dropdown-search.png](images/dropdown-search.png)